LedgerSync/ledger_sync/README.md

 #### Ledger Helper Methods

-The connection also implements some helper methods for getting tokens.
-For example, you can set up an connection using the following:
+The client also implements some helper methods for getting tokens.
+For example, you can set up an client using the following:

 ```ruby
 # Retrieve the following values from Intuit app settings